 Our Mission

-Formed in 2016 and led by formerly incarcerated women, Operation Restoration’s (OR) mission is to support women and girls impacted by incarceration to recognize their full potential, restore their lives, and discover new possibilities.
+We support women and girls impacted by incarceration to recognize their full potential, restore their lives and discover new possibilities.

 2016